 Company X is reducing the amount of data they’re migrating by 80%.
 How do you do that?
 How does a company figure out what data needs to be migrated, and what doesn’t?

 It starts with asking the right questions.
 A customer of ours asked if we could tell them what was in their Journal Archive that wasn’t in their Mailbox Archive.
 After a little digging, we came to understand what they were really trying to do – figure out what they needed to migrate from Veritas Enterprise Vault to Exchange Online.
-And we realized the tool that could do this was our very own “Swiss Army Knife” of the Archive Accelerator suite – the Catalogue.
+And we realized the tool that could do this was our very own “Swiss Army Knife” of the Archive Accelerator suite – the Catalog.

 When Migrating (rehydrating) email to Exchange Online from Veritas Enterprise Vault, there are 2 types of archives that might need to be migrated, depending on how Enterprise Vault has been used: